-I obtained my B.S in Atmospheric Sciences and a minor in Electronic Journalism Arts from Lyndon State College in Lyndonville, VT.
+I obtained my B.S in Atmospheric Sciences and a minor in Electronic Journalism Arts from Lyndon State College (now Northern Vermont University-Lyndon).
 There, I worked as a student meteorologist on the school's student run news station that ran a half hour show five days a week.
 I also interned at WFXT-Boston where I truly learned broadcast meteorology was what I wanted to do with my life.

 I enjoy anything that is outdoors, including skiing, swimming, and hiking.
 I am always looking for an excuse to get outdoors even if it is just to look at the clouds.
 When I am forced inside, I enjoy watching “The Walking Dead” and “Bates Motel.”
 I make sure that I never miss an episode.

 I am excited to become a part of the Bismarck community and hope to become someone you trust to forecast and monitor your weather.

 At least 15 people caught in Kansas City violence were being treated at area hospitals, with three listed in critical condition.

 Two women remained missing Sunday night, and Honolulu police believe the suspect may have died in the fire, which destroyed seven homes.

 Kansas City will face San Francisco in pro football's title game on Feb.
 2 in Miami.